ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `Chemistry`: the 10x kit chemistry version

 ### Explanation of this spreadsheet

-This CSV will be used to construct both [the sample sheet CSV input for `mkfastq`][10X Sample Sheet CSV] and [the libraries CSV for `count`][10X Libraries CSV].
+This CSV is a modified version of the simple CSV sample sheet for `mkfastq`, which now includes additional information required to perform multiple jobs within a Processing Run (e.g. multiple `mkfastq` and `count` jobs).
+This CSV will be used to construct both [the sample sheets CSV input for multiple `mkfastq` runs][10X Sample Sheet CSV] and [the libraries CSVs for multiple `count` runs][10X Libraries CSV].
 The `Reference Transcriptome` and `Number of Cells` columns will be used to construct additional arguments for `cellranger count`.
 Additionally, the `Index Name` value will be used for GEX libraries, while the `Index Oligo` value will be used for Custom libraries (ADT/HTO).

 ## 2. HIMC Feature Reference CSV